 The Iowa GSA Network’s Student Leadership Council is a cornerstone of the Network, and represents the many voices of the GSAs across Iowa.
 The Council meets to discuss how groups across the state are doing, and how the Network can be a supportive resource to students and advisors.

 The Iowa GSA Network offers resources, support, and direct interactive services to GSA groups and their advisors, as well as individual LGBTQ and allied students.
-The Network can provide your GSA with a toolkit of materials and ideas to help the group:
+The Network can provide your GSA with an e-toolkit of materials and ideas to help the group:

 This toolkit is provided free of charge when a GSA joins the Iowa GSA Network!
 The Iowa GSA Network is committed to serving students who have experienced bullying and harassment, and the resources provided are often seen as lifelines to GSA groups, both experienced and just getting started.

-The Iowa GSA Network helps groups connect with each other!
+The Iowa GSA Network also helps groups connect with each other!
 We believe that students should collaborate with and support each other, and we help provide spaces for GSAs to do just that.
 From helping groups organize their own events, to being a representative on the Student Leadership Council, to offering scholarships for students to attend the annual Governor’s Conference, promoting student leadership is part of what drives the Iowa GSA Network.
-Get plugged in to the Network here.